loyola-chicago-english/graduate-handbook/handbook.md

 However, those on government loans who must show they are registered for classes over the summer can register for a "dummy" course, either GSSM S61 (if they are in 610) or S60 (for 600).
 Students must register for these courses themselves and will pay a nominal fee.

+## Concentrations and Specializations

+Ph.D. students may obtain a "concentration" in Women's Studies and Gender Studies (WSGS) or a "specialization" in Digital Humanities (DH).
+Both credentials are obtained through coursework.

+For details on the concentration in WSGS, see the page [Concentration in WSGS for PhD Students](https://www.luc.edu/wsgs/academics/concentrationinwsgsforphdstudents/).

+To obtain a specialization in DH, students take one of three foundational courses offered by the Digital Humanities MA program, followed by two electives that carry a DIGH designation.
+The electives may be courses offered by the English department.
+For additional details contact the GPDs of English and Digital Humanities.

 ## Other Policies Governing Progress to Degree

 ### Portfolio Review